murilobnt/foxer/readme.md

 -   **AnimatedEntity** can be extended by an entity with an animated sprite;
 -   **FileReader** can be implemented by an entity that reads a file;
 -   **EBControlableEntity** can be implemented by an entity that can be controled by an event;
--   **IBControlableEntity** can be implemented by an entity that can be controled by an input;
+-   **ib_controlable_entity.hpp** can be implemented by an entity that can be controled by an input;
 -   **MouseControl** can be implemented by an entity that wants to handle clicks in the game window.

 ## Note

-All lion pictures used by this readme were downloaded from [http://pngimagesfree.com](http://pngimagesfree.com).
+All lion pictures used by this readme were downloaded from <http://pngimagesfree.com>.

 ## Development team